MetaSys-LISBP/PhysioFit/docs/models.rst

 Steady-state models
 ----------------------------

-The steady state models implemented in PhysioFit may account for i) non enzymatic degradation of some metabolites and ii) growth lag.
-These models can be described using the following system of ordinary differential equations:
+A general steady state models implemented in PhysioFit may account for i) non enzymatic degradation of some metabolites and ii) growth lag.
+Three additional models are derived from this general model (without degradation, without lag phase, and without degradation nor lag phase).
+The general model can be described using the following system of ordinary differential equations:

 .. image:: _static/equations/eq1.png